mmdes/ai-experiments/README.md

 A repository to share some experiments with artificial intelligence architectures

 ## Data
-The small training and testing data files are available in this repository at /data.
+The small training and testing data files are available in /data.
 The larger data files were not added directly to this repository but are available through the download link in the notebooks.